-1. Applicants must have completed 90 credit hours or three-fourths of the required credits for a degree in a college or university where the accrediting body is recognized by the Council for Higher Education Accreditation (CHEA) and the US Department of Education (DOE) in order to be considered for an interview.
-All applicants must earn a baccalaureate degree prior to matriculation.
-An exception to the 90-hour requirement may be made if the college has a formal articulation agreement with MU-COM for a combined studies program, and all required courses in the combined studies degree have been completed.
-An exception to the baccalaureate degree requirement may be made when a terminal professional degree, which does not require a bachelor's, has been conferred.
-In this case, all pre-professional program prerequisites must be completed satisfactorily.
+- 1. Applicants must complete at least 90 credit hours, or three-fourths of the credits required for a degree, at a college or university accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (DOE) to be considered for an interview.
+Additionally, all applicants must earn a baccalaureate degree prior to matriculation.
+Exceptions to these requirements may be granted if: - The applicant is enrolled in an MU-WCOM approved 3+4 program and meets all requirements of that program. - If a terminal professional degree that does not require a bachelor's degree has been conferred.

 - 2. GPA: The minimum GPA to be considered for admission is 3.0.
 A competitive average cumulative and science GPA is above 3.6. - 3.
-The required undergraduate courses for entry are: - Biological Sciences: One year with laboratory (8 credit hours/12 quarter hours) - Physics: One year with laboratory (8 credit hours/12 quarter hours) - Inorganic Chemistry: One year with laboratory (8 credit hours/12 quarter hours) - Organic Chemistry: One year with laboratory (8 credit hours/12 quarter hours) - English: One year (6 credit hours/8 quarter hours) - Biochemistry: One semester (3 credit hours/4 guarter hours) - Behavioral Sciences: One Year (6 credit hours/ 8 guarter hours) - Recommended: Three (3) additional science hours each from courses in Molecular Biology and Genetics to enhance the applicant's success in medical school).
+The required undergraduate courses for entry are: - Biological Sciences: One year with laboratory (8 credit hours/12 quarter hours) - Physics: One year with laboratory (8 credit hours/12 quarter hours) - Inorganic Chemistry: One year with laboratory (8 credit hours/12 quarter hours) - Organic Chemistry: One year with laboratory (8 credit hours/12 quarter hours) - English: One year (6 credit hours/8 guarter hours) - Biochemistry: One semester (3 credit hours/4 guarter hours) - Behavioral Sciences: One Year (6 credit hours/ 8 guarter hours) - Recommended: Three (3) additional science hours each from courses in Molecular Biology and Genetics to enhance the applicant's success in medical school).